 The austere interior of this Franciscan basilica is a shock after the magnificent neo-Gothic facade enlivened by varying shades of coloured marble.
-Most visitors come to see the tombs of Michelangelo, Galileo and Ghiberti inside this church, but frescoes by Giotto in the chapels right of the altar are the real highlights.
+Most visitors come to see the tombs of Michelangelo, Galileo and Ghiberti, but frescoes by Giotto in the chapels right of the altar are the real highlights.
 The basilica was designed by Arnolfo di Cambio between 1294 and 1385 and owes its name to a splinter of the Holy Cross donated by King Louis of France in 1258.

 Some of its frescoed chapels are much better preserved than others – Giotto's murals featuring John the Baptist in the Cappella Peruzzi (1310–20) are in particularly poor condition.
-Those painted between 1320 and 1328 in the Cappella Bardi depicting scenes from the life of St Francis have fared better.
-Giotto's assistant and most loyal pupil, Taddeo Gaddi, frescoed the neighbouring Cappella Majeure (currently being restored) and nearby Cappella Baroncelli (1328–38); the latter takes as its subject the life of the Virgin.
+Those painted between 1320 and 1328 in the neighbouring Cappella Bardi, depicting scenes from the life of St Francis, have fared better.
+Giotto's assistant and most loyal pupil, Taddeo Gaddi, frescoed the nearby Cappella Baroncelli (1328–38) with scenes from the life of the Virgin.